bykovero/bykovero/README.md

 # About me
 ---
-My name is Veronika Bykova and I'm currently a student at an austrian highschool.
+My name is Veronika Bykova.

+-Currently learning to use Python with CS50 Introduction to Programming with Python

-- 👋 Hi, I’m @bykovero
+👋 Hi, I’m @bykovero
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...